ribmanthey/ccValidator/README.md

 * update libraries to later versions
 * some code in the tests could be shared, especially the test data blob
 * VISA and Visa are both stated in the spec.
 It would be good to be clear which.
+* The Luhn sum test deserves some corner case testing but the given sample tests pass.
+I left in some println's as the Luhn algorithm might be a bit unclear as to what I was doing.
+* the card type and validity tests were combined into a single function with a multiple return (like Python) as I was reluctant to set field values in the class, aiming to have a pure function that can be static.
+This really deserves to be redone in lambda style too.